AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/intro-home-page.md

 ---
 # Adobe Experience Manager Guides Home page experience

-The Home page is the first thing that you see when logging into Experience Manager Guides.
+The Home page is the first thing that you view when logging into Experience Manager Guides.
 It provides you with a unified and intuitive welcome screen experience, which includes a quick view of the files that you recently accessed, collections, and more.

 ![](images/aem-home-page.png){width="800" align="left"}